handharbeni/web-pano-api/readme.md

 ## Database

 ## MySQL Database
-- Create Database name : marketing
+- Create Database name : api-prasmul
-- User : marketing-user
+- User : (your mysql user)
-- Password : marketing-user
+- Password : (your mysql pass)

 ## MySQL Config File
 - Modify tools/config.js if needed if not configured as above credentials